-- 1) areas of relatively high ecological integrity across all terrestrial and wetland ecosystem types, emphasizing areas that are relatively intact (i.e., free from human modifications and disturbance) and resilient to environmental changes (e.g., climate change).
+- areas of relatively high ecological integrity across all terrestrial and wetland ecosystem types, emphasizing areas that are relatively intact (i.e., free from human modifications and disturbance) and resilient to environmental changes (e.g., climate change).
 Integrity has the potential to remain high, both in the short-term due to connectivity to similar natural environments, and in the long-term due to proximity to diverse landforms and other geophysical settings; - 2) areas of relatively high current habitat value (landscape capability) for a suite of 14 representative terrestrial wildlife species, emphasizing areas that provide the best habitat and climate conditions today; - 3) areas of high potential for floodplain forest restoration along major rivers, emphasizing areas where geomorphic characteristics favor the development of floodplain forest; and - 4) areas of rare terrestrial natural communities that support unique biodiversity, regardless of their landscape context; inclusive of communities listed by state heritage programs as S1 (extremely rare), S2 (rare), and S3 (uncommon), with definitions of S1-S3 varying slightly among states.

 Core areas are built from focal areas with high value based on one or more of the attributes listed above.
 These "seed areas" are expanded to encompass surrounding areas that provide additional ecological value and resilience to both short- and long-term change.
 These surrounding areas within the core areas are typically of high to moderate ecological value.
 To maintain a coherent shape and size, in some cases core areas contain low-intensity development and minor roads, but high-intensity development and major roads are excluded.
-Collectively, terrestrial core areas encompass 25% of the Connecticut River watershed area, as decided by the partnership.
-A total of 1,202 core areas have been identified, ranging in size from 8 to 26,515 ha, with an average size of 600 ha.
+Collectively, terrestrial tier 1 core areas encompass 25% of the Connecticut River watershed area, as decided by the partnership.
+A total of 1,120 core areas have been identified, ranging in size from 8 to 26,515 ha, with an average size of 600 ha.

 Connectors represent "corridors" that could facilitate the movement of plants and animals (i.e., ecological flow) between terrestrial core areas.
 These connectors increase the resiliency of the core area network to uncertain changing land use and climate.
 They are wider where more movement between cores is expected because of larger and closer core areas and a more favorable natural environment between them.
 Connectors primarily link adjoining core areas where there is the greatest similarity in ecosystems; they do not necessarily represent travel corridors for any individual species.
 Connectors may traverse through areas of low-density development and cross roads of all classes, but they do not include high-intensity development.
 Connectors are not identified between core areas that are greater than 10 km apart.
-Collectively, connectors encompass an additional 22% of the Connecticut River watershed area.
+Collectively, connectors encompass an additional 23% of the Connecticut River watershed area.

-The core area network can serve as a starting point for a regional conservation network that can be used in combination with other sources of information to direct action.
-Although the terrestrial core areas and connectors are presented as discrete entities, it is important to recognize that their boundaries are, in fact, "fuzzy" and are best interpreted as general places to focus attention.
-In addition, terrestrial core areas and connectors are not the only places of high ecological value deserving of conservation attention.
+The terrestrial tier 1 core-connector network can serve as a starting point for a regional conservation network that can be used in combination with other sources of information to direct action.
+Indeed, terrestrial core areas and connectors are not the only places of high ecological value deserving of conservation attention.
 Other suggestions include: